CogPlatform/Notes/README.md

 ## Major Software to Install:
 1. MATLAB — latest version kept up-to-date.
 1. PTB — use my custom fork and and install it using Git; then in MATLAB, `cd` to the install folder and run `SetupPsychtoolbox.m` directly.
+1. For 18.04 install gamemode from https://launchpad.net/~samoilov-lex/+archive/ubuntu/gamemode -- for 19.10 it is available in apt already...
 1. Tobii Pro Eye Tracker Manager – https://www.tobiipro.com/downloads/
 1. Visual Studio Code — great general purpose text editor, great Python support — https://code.visualstudio.com [download](https://code.visualstudio.com/docs/?dv=linux64_deb).
 Built in Git support etc. But other IDEs like [PyCharm](https://www.jetbrains.com/pycharm/) are also great.
 1. Android Studio V3.3+ — https://developer.android.com/studio/ — used for the Mymou system.
 We will use both Java and Kotlin language support, but all new code will use Kotlin alone.